hugoromanicortes/prometheus-swarm/README.md

 # Prometheus
-Prometheus is a monitoring framework
+Prometheus is a monitoring framework for a Docker infrastructure.
+It's part of the Cloud Native Computing Foundation (https://www.cncf.io/).

 ## Getting Started
-This project configure a Prometheus Server, an Alert Manager, Grafana and the Node Exporter.
-These components can be deployed on a Docker Swarn cluster and will come soon with a Kubernetes installation.
+This project configure a Prometheus Server, an Alert Manager, Grafana and a Node Exporter.
+These components can deployed in a Docker Swarn cluster (docker-compose) and will come soon with a Kubernetes installation.

 ## Components
 ### Prometheus